tails1154/tailsgame/README.md

 pygame
 ## How do I make a game???
 You need a floppy disk (or some storage media) and you need to make a python script on the root of the drive called game.py and a function called start() with the game stuff!
+## What systems does it work on?
+Linux.
+If you want to try to add support for windows, you can open a PR!